miroslav-pavlov/alarmserver-addon/Readme.md

 ## Configuration

-Create file `config.yaml` in the folder where the application binary lives.
+On the addon's configuration page edit the yaml code based on you camera type.

 Also see [sample config](docs/config.yaml).

-When alarm server is coming online, it will also send a status message to `/camera-alerts` topic with its status.
+When alarm server is coming online, it will also send a status message to `camera-alerts/alarmserver` topic with its status.

 #### HiSilicon